br11/kotlin-magics/README.md

 Then a DSL (Domain-specific Language) was designed:.
 1. to make the code to be short, so it's easy to write and read;
 2. to make data translation to be declarative, so it's easy to understand and modify.
-3. to make the resulting codification to be in high level of abstraction, so it's not affected by details that permanently need clarifications.
+3. to make the code to be in high level of abstraction, so it's not affected by details that permanently need clarifications.

 ### See it working
 #### build